PennLINC/qsirecon/docs/usage.rst

 Usage
 -----

-The ``qsiprep`` preprocessing workflow takes as principal input the path of the dataset that is to be processed.
+The ``qsirecon`` preprocessing workflow takes as principal input the path of the dataset that is to be processed.
 The input dataset is required to be in valid :abbr:`BIDS (Brain Imaging Data Structure)` formate at least one diffusion MRI series.
 The T1w image and the DWI may be in separate BIDS